-In the Microsoft windows Server operating system remote access technologies allows the clients to perform administrative tasks as well as they can work on the system as if they are working locally.
+In the Microsoft Windows Server operating system remote access technologies allow the clients to perform administrative tasks as well as they can work on the system as if they are working locally.

 Dial-up Remote access

-Terminal Services are included in the Windows Server 2003 as remote access tevhnologies.
+Terminal Services included in the Windows Server 2003 as remote access technologies.

 Dial-Up Remote Access:

-Almost all Organizations are always in a search for ways to reduce the costs of ownership and this is one of the major goals of Terminal Services.
+Almost all Organizations are always in search of ways to reduce the costs of ownership and this is one of the major goals of Terminal Services.
 Terminal Services accomplish this goal more easily and cost-effectively